412 Food Rescue: Good Food Project

+412 Food Rescue’s Good Food Project is located inside the Food & Energy Hub in Millvale.
+In this unique, shared space, volunteers turn surplus foods into healthy, heat-and-eat meals and grocery bags of nutritious food to be distributed to neighbors experiencing food insecurity.

+University of Pittsburgh

+At the University of Pittsburgh, the student-led club Food Recovery Heroes collect surplus food from campus dining locations, which 412 Food Rescue then distributes to local organizations.
+Together, they reduce food waste on campus and support the Pittsburgh community.

 Awards

 The organization and its founders have gained widespread recognition for their efforts.
 Leah Lizarondo, the organization's CEO and co-founder has taken home many accolades including: 2018 Pittsburgh Smart 50 honoree and Impact award, Smart Business' Person to Watch 2017, Jekko's Pittsburgh Personality You Should Know 2016, and Pittsburgh City Paper's Pittsburghers of the Year.
 412 Food Rescue won second place and $110,000 at the 2017 UpPrize, a social-innovation challenge.
 It was also recognized in the Pittsburgh Technology Council's Top 50 tech innovators in the region.